Medical Withdrawal FAQ

 What do I do if my family member is ill?

-If you are requesting a resignation or withdrawal due to the illness of a family member, you will select the compassionate withdrawal option on the medical withdrawal application form.
+If you are requesting a resignation or withdrawal due to the illness of a family member, you will select the family medical withdrawal option on the medical withdrawal application form.
 Family medical withdrawals must be for the entire semester.
 Students may apply for a family medical withdrawal from a previous semester up to a year from the semester in question.
 Please contact Auburn Cares if you have questions about this process.

 What if I have a health issue that I believe is impacting my semester but I have not seen a licensed health care provider?